Check out current volunteer postings in our community.

-Annual Whitecourt Volunteer awards
+Annual Whitecourt Volunteer Awards

 This local volunteer recognition program celebrates local community members who go above and beyond.
 There are five nomination categories, and the program will recognize individuals and organizations that help to make our community what it is.
-Nominations for the 2021 program are currently closed; watch this page for informaiton on the 2022 program.

 Outstanding individual volunteers or groups of volunteers who have taken a lead role in developing solutions to social challenges in Whitecourt.
 This category is open to individuals of any age and can include not-for-profit organizations or registered charities.
 Example of Community Leader: